cwshugg/plado/README.md

     * Write markdown documentation
     * Write Linux man page
     * Example config file(s)
-* Polling optimization
-    * Modify `Event_PR` and `Event_Branch` to poll only for the specified PR/branch when the user specifies a single PR/branch-of-interest
 * Implement more events
     * `Event_WI`
         * `Event_WI_Create`